Zettersten/api.seatarranger.com.Core/README.md

 This demo was written in Angular6 and interacts with a RESTFul Web API.
 - API Specification (http://wsazureeast070.azurewebsites.net/api/swagger/index.html)
 - Demo (http://wsazureeast070.azurewebsites.net/)
+#### CLI Demo
+This demo was written in .NET Core Standard library and is available to run in a container.
+- See docker-compose.yml (src/seatarranger.com.Console/DockerFile)